 Sure, being able to separately adjust the game and chat volumes through the cable is handy, but this feature alone isn’t enough to make a headset.
-And while we were left speechless by the new color scheme of the Cloud Alpha S, we simply can’t recommend buying a $30 paint job for a peripheral.
+Also, while we were left speechless by the new color scheme of the Cloud Alpha S, we simply can’t recommend buying a $30 paint job for a peripheral.

-In conclusion, the Cloud Alpha S would’ve been a better headphone if we didn’t have the original Cloud Alpha – that sounds just as good and is just as comfortable – to compare it to.
+In conclusion, the Cloud Alpha S would’ve been a better headphone if we didn’t have the original Cloud Alpha – which sounds just as good and is just as comfortable – to compare it to.
 Its chief fault is that it’s doomed to live in its predecessor’s shadow.